 If you have an indoor cat, then you need to check out these seven totally amazing cat trees - one might be perfect for your house.

 Providing indoor cats with a cat tower can help to keep them healthy and happy.
 Cats are climbers by nature, and indoor cat trees allow them to fulfill this natural tendency.
-Cats also feel safer when they're up high - an insecure cat in particular may greatly benefit from having a tree to climb and perch on.
+Cats also feel safer when they're up high - an insecure cat, in particular, may greatly benefit from having a tree to climb and perch on.

-If you're a multi-cat household, here's a high quality tree for all of your cats to play and lounge on.
+If you're a multi-cat household, here's a high-quality tree for all of your cats to play and lounge on.
 Teach your fur babies that sharing is caring.
 There's a scratch post, cubby hole, and top perch for lounging.

-So, are you convinced that you need one of these awesome cat trees in your home?
+So, are you convinced that you need one of these awesome condos in your home?
 Great!
 Many of these classic cat trees are available to be ordered from Amazon, but if you're crafty, you can also put your artistic talents to work in designing and making cat furniture of your own.

 Make sure that whatever tree you use, it has a stable base and securely anchors to the ceiling or the wall for safety for them to use as a cat scratcher.

 Don't be alarmed if your cat doesn't immediately take to the tree - it takes time.
 If you've ordered a tree, it likely smells foreign to your cat, but with time it will start to smell more normal.
 You can rub catnip into the tree to make it more appealing to your cat, and you can also place a worn T-shirt or blanket on one of the tree's platforms to make your cat feel more secure.

 Some cats will ignore their new cat condos for a few months before suddenly taking to the tree, so don't lose hope.
 By adding a cat tree to your home, you'll be providing your cat with entertainment, increased activity, and a place where they can feel like the king or queen they are.

 This post was originally published on April 27, 2016.